thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

 ### Localisation

 There is no automatic replacement of locale placeholder entities like `&myLocaleIdentifier;` in WebExtension HTML files any more.
-Instead, you can use placeholders like `__MSG_myLocaleIdentifier__` in your markup and include [the `i18n.mjs` module provided by the webext-support repository](https://github.com/thunderbird/webext-support/tree/master/modules/i18n) and automatically replace all `__MSG_*__` locale placeholders on page load.
+Instead, you can use placeholders like `__MSG_myLocaleIdentifier__` in your markup and include the [i18n.mjs](https://github.com/thunderbird/webext-support/tree/master/modules/i18n) module and automatically replace all `__MSG_*__` locale placeholders on page load.

 ```javascript
 import * as i18n from "i18n.mjs"